B2B platform for digital goods

 • Your support contact

-For orders that are not instantly fulfilled (status pending), use webhooks to receive the update when fulfillment completes:
+For orders that are not instantly fulfilled (status pending), you need a way to detect when fulfillment completes.
+How this works depends on your supplier:

 Webhook handler requirements: